DHARPA-Project/kiara_plugin.network_analysis/examples/data/gml/Readme.md

 A **one-mode** network where nodes represent neurons.
 It is a **directed** **multigraph** (14 parallel edges) that is **weighted**.
 - nodes 297
 - edges 2359 (directed, multi)

+### adjnoun
+"The file adjnoun.gml contains the network of common adjective and noun adjacencies for the novel "David Copperfield" by Charles Dickens, as described by M. Newman.
+Nodes represent the most commonly occurring adjectives and nouns in the book.
+Node values are 0 for adjectives and 1 for nouns.
+Edges connect any pair of words that occur in adjacent position in the text of the book.

+Please cite M. E. J. Newman, Finding community structure in networks using the eigenvectors of matrices, Preprint physics/0605087 (2006)."

+This can be construed as a **two-mode** network taking the two different node types into account (nouns and adjectives) or as a **one-mode** network of adjacent words in a text.
+As a two-mode network it is not truly bipartite, because there are also links between the same node type (noun-noun, adjective-adjective).
+The network is **undirected** and **unweighted**.

+- nodes 112 (two types, adjectives and nouns)
+- edges 425 (undirected)